 As lifelong friends, we embarked on many adventures all in which she so graciously managed the challenges of her disease.
-Through the hard times, the highs and lows she took it all in her stride.
+Through hard times, all the highs and lows she took it all in her stride.

-To this day I do not once recall a time that she complained.
-In fact, despite all her struggles it was Karen that kept me in check throughout our wild years, she was my strength, strong and fearless and was ALWAYS there to pick up my broken pieces.
+To this day I do not once recall a time she complained.
+In fact, despite all her struggles it was Karen that kept me in check throughout our wild years, she was my strength, strong and fearless and ALWAYS there to pick up my broken pieces.

-As the time has passed and I have now been caring for my own T1D child for 5 and a half years I have learnt so much and can truly say I wish I knew more about what my friend was going through for all those years, I wish I understood the seriousness of what was happening to her body so I could have been more supportive, I wish I were more protective of her feelings when others would judge, but I didn't know and for that Im sorry.
-So, for this I have made a promise to all the children and families Just Like Us and I tribute this to you my friend.
+As time has passed and I have been caring for my own T1D child for many years I can truly say I wish I knew more about what my friend was silently going through for all those years.
+I wish I understood better, the seriousness of what was happening to her body and the pain I now know she felt inside.
+I would have been more supportive; I wish I had been more protective of her when others would judge.
+I didn't know what you were really going through and for that Im sorry, so for this I make a promise to cultivate compassionate love and kindness to all the children and families ‘Just Like Us’ and I tribute it to you my friend.

-I love you,,
+I love you,